frontiers-in-defi/Berlin2026/privacy.md

     <h1 style="font-size: 42px; margin-bottom: 30px;">Privacy Policy</h1>

     <p>
-      This website is operated for the <strong>Frontiers in DeFi Conference 2026</strong> hosted at Hochschule für Technik und Wirtschaft Berlin (HTW Berlin).
+      This website is operated for the <strong>Frontiers in DeFi Conference 2026</strong> hosted at the Einstein Center for Digital future.
     </p>

     <p>